MicrosoftDocs/CortanaSkillsKit/docs/skills/get-started.md

 To design the perfect skill, see [Skill design principles](./design-principles.md).

-To make your skill smart, see [Add intelligence to your skill](https://docs.microsoft.com/azure/bot-service/bot-service-concept-intelligence?view=azure-bot-service-3.0).
+To make your skill smart, add intelligence to your skill with [Cognitive Services](https://docs.microsoft.com/azure/bot-service/bot-service-concept-intelligence?view=azure-bot-service-4.0).

-To add UI elements, see [Add cards to your skill using Node.js](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-send-rich-cards?view=azure-bot-service-3.0) or [Add cards to your skill using .NET](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-add-rich-card-attachments?view=azure-bot-service-3.0).
-Cortana supports [adaptive](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-send-rich-cards?view=azure-bot-service-3.0#send-an-adaptive-card), hero, thumbnail, receipt, and sign-in cards.
-In addition to cards, Node.js users can use a set of [built-in prompts](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-dialog-prompt?view=azure-bot-service-3.0) to simplify collecting inputs from a user.
+To add UI elements, see [Add cards to your skill using Node.js](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-send-rich-cards?view=azure-bot-service-4.0) or [Add cards to your skill using .NET](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-add-rich-card-attachments?view=azure-bot-service-4.0).
+Cortana supports [adaptive](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-send-rich-cards?view=azure-bot-service-4.0#send-an-adaptive-card), hero, thumbnail, receipt, and sign-in cards.
+In addition to cards, Node.js users can use a set of built-in prompts ([Prompt for user input](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-dialog-prompt?view=azure-bot-service-4.0)) to simplify collecting inputs from a user.
 For example, you can use the `choice` prompt to present a list of choices that the user can pick from, or you can use the `confirm` prompt to confirm an action.
-For a list of prompts, see [Prompt types](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-dialog-prompt?view=azure-bot-service-3.0#prompt-types).
+For a list of prompts, see [Prompt types](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-dialog-prompt?view=azure-bot-service-4.0#prompt-types).

-To add natural language understanding to your skill, see [Recognize intents and entities with LUIS](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-recognize-intent-luis?view=azure-bot-service-3.0) for Node.js, or [Recognize intents and entities with LUIS](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-luis-dialogs?view=azure-bot-service-3.0) for .NET.
+To add natural language understanding to your skill, see [Recognize intents and entities with LUIS](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-recognize-intent-luis?view=azure-bot-service-4.0) for Node.js, or [Recognize intents and entities with LUIS](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-luis-dialogs?view=azure-bot-service-4.0) for .NET.

 To personalize your skill, see [Use the user's profile and contextual information](./get-user-profile-context.md).